 Digital output data is presented in selectable LVDS or CMOS formats.
-The KAD5510P is available in a 48 Ld QFN package with an exposed paddle.
-Operating from a 1.8V supply, performance is specified across the industrial operating temperature range (-40 $^{\circ}$ C to +85 $^{\circ}$ C).
+The KAD5512P is available in 72 Ld and 48 Ld QFN packages with an exposed paddle.
+Operating from a 1.8V supply, performance is specified over the full industrial temperature range (-40 °C to +85 °C).